jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Display in world somewhere
 	- Tick down and end the level at the threshold being reached

-- Add counter object to spawner
+- Add a delay to the spawner button
-	- Should display a countdown of remaining hotdogs
+	- Should allow for a few spawns before a wait time